Antzee1/100-days-of-code/log.md

 <br/><br/> 📕 By the way, ["Hello Ruby"](http://www.helloruby.com/) is a lovely children's book about programming.
 It includes lots of activities which should be nice to do together with grownups and/or friends.
 The book is written and illustrated by Linda Liukas.
 <br/><br/>

-### Day 5 - Friday 05.01.2018 - Continuing CSS Grid / JS function practice
+### Day 5 - Friday 05.01.2018 - Continuing CSS Grid; JS function practice

 <br/><img src="./images/log-day-5-grid.png" width=600/>